gilzim/film/README.md

 - All bash scripts and commands must be executed from the src folder

 ### Setup
-First, create an empty conda enviorment and run the following command:
+First, create a conda enviorment using the provided environment.yml file and run the following command:
 ```bash
 pip install -r requirements.txt
 ```